-Seaweed in a natural part of the ocean but this year, it has been exceptionally bad in many parts of the Caribbean and the Mexican Caribbean.
+Seaweed in a natural part of the ocean but in the last couple of years, it has been exceptionally bad in many parts of the Caribbean, the Mexican Caribbean and even parts of Florida.

-There are certain areas of the Riviera Maya that are known to have seaweed and the resorts do a great job cleaning it up every morning and during the day but this year, it is sometimes so dense and so thick, that you can’t get to the beach.
+There are certain areas of the Cancun and Riviera Maya that are known to have seaweed and the resorts do a great job cleaning it up every morning and during the day but sometimes it’s so dense and so thick, that you can’t get to the beach.

-So what is this stuff and why is it so bad this year?
+So what is this stuff and why is it so bad?

 Is there anything that can be done about this seaweed?